FZambia/centrifuge/benchmarks/README.md

 Tools for benchmarking Centrifuge
 =================================

-There is no correct Centrifuge at moment.
+There is no correct Centrifuge benchmark at moment.